technomancy/leiningen/doc/PLUGINS.md

 Hooke](https://github.com/technomancy/robert-hooke/blob/master/README.md)
 for more details.

-If you want your hooks to be loaded automatically with your plugin, activate them in a function called `plugin-name.plugin/hooks`.
+If you want your hooks to be loaded automatically when other projects include your plugin, activate them in a function called `plugin-name.plugin/hooks`.
 So in the example above the plugin is called `lein-integration`, and the function `lein-integration.plugin/hooks` is automatically called to activate hooks when the `lein-integration` plugin is loaded.

 Hooks can also be loaded manually by setting the `:hooks` key in project.clj to a seq of vars to call to activate your hooks.
 For backward compatibility, you